0x171-0/FoMoXD/README.md

 ### How FoMoXD share profits with every user?

+`(roundProfit / roundPuffs) * userPuffs`

 - Purchase Puff:
-When user purchase puffs FoMoXD will update a global profit checker called "mask".
+When user purchase puffs FoMoXD will update a global round profit checker called "mask".
 It represent the amount of share to all the player of the sound.

 ```solidity
 // purchase puffs